-We adopted certain provisions of Accounting Standards Codification Topic 978 (previously Statement of Position 04-2, "Accounting for Real Estate Time Sharing Transactions"), in our 2006 first (2)
+We adopted certain provisions of Accounting Standards Codification Topic 978 (previously Statement of Position 04-2, "Accounting for Real Estate Time Sharing Transactions"), in our 2006 first quarter, which we reported in our Statement of Operations as a cumulative effect of change in accounting principle.
+Contract sales represent the total amount of vacation ownership product sales from purchase agreements signed during the period where we have received a downpayment of at least 10 percent of the

-We adopted certain provisions of Accounting Standards counterform to be on the counting principle.
-Quarter, which we reported in our Statement of Operations as a cumulative effect of change in accounting principle.
-Contract sales represent the total amount of vacation ownership product sales from purchase agreements signed during the period where we have received a downpayment of at least 10 percent of the contract price, reduced by actual rescissions during the period.
-Contract sales differ from revenues from the sale of vacation ownership products that we report in our Combined Statements of the period sales in our business.
-(3) Operations due to the requirements for revenue recognition described above.
+Contract sales represent the total amount of vacation ownership product sales from purchase agreements signed during the period where we have received a downpayment of at least 10 percent of th contract price, reduced by actual rescissions during the period.
+Contract sales differ from revenues from the sale of vacation ownership products that we report in our Combined Statements of Operations due to the requirements for revenue recognition described above.
 We consider contract sales to be an important operating measure because it reflects the pace of sales in our business.
+EBITDA, a financial measure which is not prescribed or authorized by GAAP, reflects earnings excluding the impact of interest expense, provision for income taxes, depreciation and amortization.

-(4) EBITDA, a financial measure which is not prescribed or authorized by GAAP, reflects earnings excluding the impact of interest expense, provision for income taxes, depreciation and amortization.
 We consider EBITDA to be an indicator of operating performance, and we use it to measure our ability to service debt, fund capital expenditures and expand our business.
 We also use EBITDA, as do analysts, lenders, investors and others, because it excludes certain items that can vary widely across different industries or among companies within the same industry.
 For example, interest expense can be dependent on a company's capital structure, debt levels and credit ratings.
 Accordingly, the impact of interest expense on earnings can vary significantly among companies.
 The tax positions of companies can also vary because of their differing abilities to take advantage of tax benefits and because of the tax policies of the jurisdictions in which they operate.
 As a result, effective tax rates and provision for income taxes can vary considerably among companies.
 EBITDA also excludes depreciation and amortization because companies utilize productive assets of different ages and use different methods of both acquiring and depreciating productive assets.
 These differences can result in considerable variability in the relative costs of productive assets and the depreciation and amortization expense among companies.